MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 ## Hosted RPA capacity overview

-The **'Hosted capacity overview'** pie chart helps the user understand what's his share of hosted capacity consumption within the environment compared to the other makers, let him known if there is still capacity to scale-up in the future and alerts him when his objects are exceeding environment capacity (= overage):
+The '**Hosted RPA capacity overview**' pie chart helps the user understand what's his share of hosted capacity consumption within the environment compared to the other makers, let him known if there is still capacity to scale-up in the future and alerts him when his objects are exceeding environment capacity (= overage):

 ![Hosted capacity overview](media/capacity-utilization/hosted-capacity-overview.png)